EPCCed/2020-12-14-archer2-developers-online/_episodes/02-connecting.md

 ```
 login.archer2.ac.uk
 ```
-{: .bash}
+{: .language-bash}

-Access to ARCHER2 is via SSH using either password or SSH key pair.
+Access to ARCHER2 is via SSH using **both** a password and a passphrase-protected SSH key pair.

 ## Passwords and password policy